-Sweating Through Their Nose
+Cat Sweating Through Nose

 A cat’s nose can sometimes appear wet because the nose has skin around the nostril opening called the rhinarium.
 The sweat glands on the rhinarium create moisture.
-The water on the nose then evaporates like sweat on skin, helping to cool the cat down.
+The water on the nose then evaporates like sweat on the skin, helping to cool the cat down.

 A cat’s interior tear duct also creates drainage that can make a nose wet.
 Some cats might lick their nose to add another layer of moisture to evaporate to enhance the cooling process.

 Sometimes, the reason for a cat’s wet nose is much simpler.
 Your cat might have recently enjoyed drinking water from its bowl, getting its nose wet in the process.

 A dry nose isn’t a cause for concern.
 If a cat has recently enjoyed a spot of sunbathing, the nose will naturally appear dry where the sun has evaporated the moisture.